 Ayurvedic Herbs for Concentration, Memory and Cognition

-If you’re looking to enhance cognitive function, consider the following botanicals.
+If you’re looking to enhance cognitive function, consider using botanicals (under the care of an Ayurveda practitioner).
 Also referred to as nootropic herbs, these botanicals are known in Ayurveda and around the world to help with concentration, memory function and cognitive processing.

 Bacopa (Bacopa monnieri)